 The packet of utility files is automatically copied to the folder C:\RCS\Collector\public.
 These files may be used in many types of attacks (i.e.: via link from a website).

-Packets saved in the folder C:\RCS\Collector\public can be deleted using the File Manager function, see "Front end management" on page 58.
+Packets saved in the folder C:\RCS\Collector\public can be deleted using the File Manager function, see "Frontend management".

 Example of installer copy command on the iOS device